Day 1 Paris There are no planned activities until an evening welcome meeting.

 Day 4 Bayeux (1B) Today, enjoy an excursion to Mont-Saint-Michel, an island commune off the coast of Normandy.
 A UNESCO World Heritage Site, the medieval fortress is considered one of the most stunning and imposing sites in Europe with origins dating back to the 6th century.
 Take an orientation walk with our CEO then enjoy free time to explore.
 Opt to visit the abbey, monastery, or museums, or wander the winding lanes and cobblestone streets.

 Excursion to Mont-Saint-Michel

 Day 5 Bayeux (1B) Enjoy a free day to explore Bayeux and its medieval centre.
 Wander its quaint streets to visit shops and cafés then opt to visit the cathedral and the famed Bayeux Tapestry.

 Day 6 Bayeux/Paris (1B) Rouen was an important city in the Roman era and Middle Ages, showcased by its historical (and beautiful) centre of Gothic churches and medieval half-timbered houses. it is most notable as the place where Joan of Arc was tried for heresy.

 Private Vehicle (3.00-4.00 hours)

-Day 7 Paris (1B) This afternoon, you are free to explore on your own to discover the “je ne sais quoi” of this stunning city.
+Day 7 Paris (1B, 1L) Later this afternoon and evening, you are free to explore on your own to discover the “je ne sais quoi” of this stunning city.
 Opt to visit the Eiffel Tower, explore the city's outstanding museums and churches, float down the River Seine on a cruise, or simply people-watch.

 Day 8 Paris (1B) Depart at any time.